 If you’ll be taking the CBEST as a computer-based test, Pearson’s prep materials include computer-based testing tutorials, which allow you to preview and practice functions, including calculators and other features, that you’ll see onscreen during your actual computer-based test.
 You can also view a slideshow of what you’ll experience after arriving at a Pearson Professional Center on the day of the test.

-The CBEST fee is $41 per registration.
-Be aware that while the computer-based test is offered year-round, unlike the paper-based test, it is also more expensive, with an additional $61 service fee.
+The CBEST fee is usually around $41 per registration.
+Be aware that while the computer-based test is offered year-round, unlike the paper-based test, it is also more expensive, with an additional, approximately $61 service fee.

 No matter which version of the test you register for, it’s always wise to remember general strategies that can improve your performance.
 This includes CBEST study tips like practicing and preparing for the test well in advance, not cramming, and getting plenty of rest the night before the exam.
 Anything you can do before test day, from looking up test center directions to setting out everything you need to take with you, will boost your confidence, make you feel more relaxed, and help you pass the test.